Leandro Barbosa: Boston Celtics (2012–2013)

 On October 18, 2012, Barbosa signed with the Boston Celtics.

-On February 12, 2013, after a game against the Charlotte Bobcats on February 11, it was confirmed that Barbosa had suffered a torn ACL in his left knee.
-This injury ruled him out for the rest of the 2012–13 season.
-He was the third member of the team whose injury ended his season early in a span of three weeks, joining Rajon Rondo and Jared Sullinger.
+On February 12, 2013, after a game against the Charlotte Bobcats on February 11, it was confirmed that Barbosa tore his ACL, prematurely ending his season.
+Barbosa was the third member of the team whose injury ended his season early in a span of three weeks, joining Rajon Rondo and Jared Sullinger.

 Washington Wizards (2013)

 On February 21, 2013, Barbosa and Jason Collins were traded to the Washington Wizards in exchange for Jordan Crawford.
-Despite being on the team during that time, he'd never play for the Wizards in the process.
+Despite being on the team during that time, he never played for the Wizards in the process.

 Esporte Clube Pinheiros (2013–2014)

 On November 19, 2013, Barbosa signed with the Esporte Clube Pinheiros of Brazil for the 2013–14 season.
-During this time, he averaged over 20 points, 3 rebounds, and 3 assists for the team.
-In January 2014, he returned to the United States to play in the NBA once again.
+During this time, he averaged over 20 points, three rebounds, and three assists for the team.
+In January 2014, Barbosa returned to the United States to play in the NBA once again.

-Second stint with Phoenix (2014)
+Return to Phoenix (2014)

 On January 8, 2014, Barbosa signed a 10-day contract with the Phoenix Suns.
-Barbosa would immediately play for the Suns in their 104–103 close victory over the Minnesota Timberwolves.
-He'd have his best night during the first 10-day contract on January 13 against the New York Knicks when Barbosa would score 21 points, which was his first 20+ point game since 2012, back when he played for Boston.
+He would immediately play for the Suns in a narrow 104–103 victory over the Minnesota Timberwolves.
+Barbosa would have his best night during the first 10-day contract on January 13 against the New York Knicks when he scored 21 points, marking his first 20+ point game since 2012, back when he played for the Celtics.
 However, Barbosa would have a right shoulder strain after the game.

 On January 18, Barbosa signed a second 10-day contract with the Suns.
-He'd make his first home debut with the Suns in over 4 years a day later in a 117–103 blowout victory against the Denver Nuggets.
-During his second 10-day contract, Barbosa's best performance came on January 24 at home against the Washington Wizards, where he would score 10 points against them.
+He made his first home debut with the Suns in over four years the next day in a 117–103 victory over the Denver Nuggets.
+During his second 10-day contract, Barbosa's best performance came on January 24 at home against the Washington Wizards, where he scored 10 points against them.

-On January 28, 2014, following the Suns' road game against the Philadelphia 76ers, which subsequently marked the end of his second 10-day contract, the Suns liked Barbosa's production for the team and they decided to sign him for the rest of the 2013–14 NBA season.
-On March 4, 2014, in a game against the Los Angeles Clippers at home, Barbosa fractured his right hand, and as a result, he missed the rest of the season.
+On January 28, 2014, following the Suns' road game against the Philadelphia 76ers, which subsequently marked the end of his second 10-day contract, the Suns liked Barbosa's production for the team, and they decided to sign him for the rest of the 2013–14 NBA season.
+On March 4, in a game against the Los Angeles Clippers at home, Barbosa fractured his right hand and missed the rest of the season as a result.